Waynolt/SWM-modular-modpack/README.md

 <br />

 * "**SWM - EvOverflow**": if your mon's EV in any stat would go over 252, without breaking the 510 overall limit, then you are offered the choice to improve its IV, at the cost of resetting that EV.<br />
-If instead you use friendship berries at 0 EV you are offered the choice to reduce the IV.
+If instead you use friendship berries at 0 EV you are offered the choice to reduce the IV.<br />
 Use the password "noevcap" to disable EVs being lowered to make room for new gains when reaching the 510 overall limit.
 <br />